JAlcocerT/JAlcocerT/content/blog/da-DB-tools.md

 #### DRUID

-Druid is an open-source, high-performance, real-time analytics database system that is designed to handle large volumes of data and provide fast querying capabilities for data analytics.
+**Druid is an open-source**, high-performance, real-time analytics database system that is designed to handle large volumes of data and provide fast querying capabilities for data analytics.

 It was developed by Metamarkets (now part of Salesforce) and is commonly used in **big data and real-time analytics** scenarios.